pegros/PEG_CRMA/help/sfpegMassActionCmp.md

 ---
 ## Component Overview

-### Typical Use Case
+### Main Action Processing

-A main Dashboard enables to filter various core data and display important related KPIs.
+A typical use case is to start from a main Dashboard enabling to filter various Salesforce core data and display important related KPIs.
 From this dashboard, various action buttons (here isolated on the top right) enable to access special Dashboard tabs hidden from the standard navigation.

 ![Navigation Entry](/media/sfpegMassActionEntry.png)

 When clicking on one action button (e.g. "Add to Campaign" / "Ajout Campagne"), an action dedicated tab is